History of KTM

 2008 marks the arrival of KTM first true Superbike the KTM RC8 it threw up the rulebook in terms of design and handling performance

 This investment has now tripled to 3896 crore rupees.
-KTM has helped Bajaj increased its market share in the 200 to 400 cc segment from just 10 percent to 59 percent in 2014.
+KTM has helped Bajaj increased their market share in the 200 to 400 cc segment from just 10 percent to 59 percent in 2014.

 KTM consistently strives for better and better vehicles which have led to achieving highly satisfactory results.